-Prerequisites: Algebra I. In this course, students' study two- and three-dimensional shapes and their relationships in plane and space.
-It is a visual as well as analytic subject, integrating spatial and numerical concepts.
+Prerequisites: Algebra I. In this course, students study two- and three-dimensional shapes and their relationships in a plane.
+It is a visual as well as analytical subject, integrating spatial and numerical concepts.
 Students classify and describe shapes in terms of congruence, similarity, and transformations.
 The course introduces students to different forms of mathematical logic, including inductive and deductive reasoning.
 Students solve measurement and algebraic problems using properties, proportions, and trigonometric relationships.
-Algebra is reviewed with geometric applications.
+Algebra is reviewed with all geometric applications.